cprobert/cprobert.github.io/_posts/2014-05-29-open-letter-to-easyspace.md

 >
 > This is a serious issue that I've written to you about and was ignored.
 It would be a hassle to move my account from you but after seeing my FTP password sent to me in an email I'm motivated to do so.
 >
 > Please pass this on to someone who is empowered to do something about it.
 Then have a very serious chat with the developer who wrote code.
-In a day and age when even out own governments are snooping on us it is vital that security best practices are adhered to.
+In a day and age when even our own governments are snooping on us it is vital that security best practices are adhered to.
 >
 >
 > Best regards